deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

     - 1 Use Case.
     - Work on paper prototype with Shibam and Anthony.
     - Work on Trello issues.
+    - Note Taker for Cider Lab with Deven.
 - Deven:
     - 1 Use Case.
     - Review Storyboard.
     - Work on Trello issues.
     - Wrote Sprint Planning report.
+    - Note Taker for Cider Lab with Jeronimo.
 - Anthony:
     - 1 Use Case.
     - Work on paper prototype with Shibam and Jeronimo.